The first and simplest way I draw common trees, the cross section approach, as seen in the Jungle Stream.

 In this mini-series I explain my three methods of drawing trees.
 Each has its own place and purpose, this one being ideal for tightly-packed forests where the canopy would otherwise cover your map!

 Looking for the other parts to drawing trees?
-You can find them below:
+You can find them by following these links:

 About the author